 As noted earlier, the California Highway Patrol states that lane sharing or splitting is permissible if it is done in a “safe and prudent manner.”
 This phrase is not defined any further.
 What constitutes safe and prudent lane splitting will be a question of fact depending upon the surrounding circumstances in a particular case.
 In nearly every instance, one could assume that safe and prudent splitting in slow-moving or stopped traffic would involve doing so slowly and not at regular highway speed.
 The police officer issuing a citation or preparing a report at the accident scene will usually be the initial determinant of whether lane splitting accidents was conducted in a safe and prudent manner.
 However, the officer’s determination is not incontrovertible.
 At trial, it will be up to the jury to decide the question of whether lane splitting was proper in a given instance.

-Lane splitting accidents are controversial because it is viewed by many as potentially dangerous to the cyclist as well as damaging to automobiles.
+Lane splitting accident is controversial because it is viewed by many as potentially dangerous to the cyclist as well as damaging to automobiles.
 Some motorcyclists claim that sitting in traffic on a slow or congested highway is dangerous to the biker who runs a risk of being rear-ended by an inattentive driver.
 Both points probably have some validity.
 The fact is that motorcyclists and automobiles must always be aware of and respectful of each other, and when a person drives or rides negligently and causes an accident, the injured victim is entitled to hold the other person accountable for that negligence and recover for the injuries and damages caused.

 Attorney Howard Kornberg in Los Angeles, CA has dedicated his career to advocating for the rights of the injured accident victim.
 If you or a loved one has been involved in a lane splitting accident, call 310-997-0904 or contact The Law Offices of Howard Craig Kornberg.